melles1991/usecuewebsite/_posts/2019-7-04-a-long-overdue-redesign.md

 After twelve years of using the same logo, it was time for a redesign.
 An opportunity to do it right.

 When I started Usecue in 2007 I needed a logo.
 I already loved typography so I chose for a typographic Swiss approach.
 Instead of choosing for Helvetica, I chose for the Open Sans, bacause it was open source.
 I experimented with font weights and finally came to a logo that consisted of the lowercase words 'usecue web development', where 'usecue' was bold (weight: 700) and 'web development' thin (weight: 300).
 Although it was visually pleasing, there was no real philosophy behind it.
-So, finally, after twelve years of using this logo, it was time for a redesign.
+Finally, after twelve years of using this logo, it was time for a redesign.

 ## The new brand